wolly66/wpit-funny-name-generator/readme.txt

 Ninja name:

-It\'s a conversion found on facebook some years ago.
+It's a conversion found on facebook some years ago.

 Mad Max name: